José S. Alegría

 José S. Alegría (July 17, 1886 – July 29, 1965) was a poet.
 Alegría was a founding member of the Puerto Rican Nationalist Party and president of the political organization from 1928 to 1930.
+He was interested in the visual arts and learned some painting techniques from Puerto Rican artist Francisco Oller and from Fernando Díaz Mckenna.
+He is the father of Ricardo Alegría (1921 – 2011) a scholar, cultural anthropologist and archeologist known as the "Father of Modern Puerto Rican Archaeology".